amunn/image-handout/README.md

 Images are expected to be sequentially numbered with a common image prefix, example: `MyPrefix1.png`, `MyPrefix2.png` etc.  Leading zeros should be avoided.

 How you create the images is up to you, but for Mac users, a couple of simple apps are provided to choose a folder to save screenshots and rename a set of screen shot files.
+The helper apps are Mac only.

 # Installation

 Download the helper apps zip file [here](https://github.com/amunn/image-handout/blob/main/scripts/MacHelperApps.zip)  These should be installed in your Applications folder.

+Download the LaTeX package [here](https://github.com/amunn/image-handout/blob/main/image-handout.sty)

 Install the LaTeX package in your local `texmf` folder: on a Mac this will be `~/Library/texmf/tex/latex`.
 If you don't have this folder you will need to create it.